CodeRekk/react-static-plugin-localized/README.md

 6. `children` with: `path` as subroute from parent where it can be opened (`parent/child/slug`), `urlKeyPath` is the key from the data-file which is used as slug in the route, `templateFile` is the file which will be rendered (like the templateFile of pages), `propKey` is the key on which the data will be given to the Component in the templateFile and `dataPath` like the others where you have to plate a json-file for every language where the plugin reads the data out of

-If an page is given as string (here `about` from example above) it will be translated to:
+If a page is given as string (here `about` from example above) it will be translated to:
 ```json
 {
   "id": "about",